 Unfold then iron each edge into the middle crease you just made so that both strips look like this

 Step 9 – Place both strips wrong side together and topstitch down both sides.
 Cut this strip in half.
 Your straps are finished!

-Repeat on opposite side of bag until straps are pinned in four places.
+Repeat on the opposite side of the bag until straps are pinned in four places.
 Sew straps in place as close to the edge of the bag as possible.

 Step 12 – Turn the liner right side out using the 5″-6″ opening you left